-An atrial septal defect may first be detected when a suspicious heart murmur is heard during a routine examination.
-A heart murmur is an abnormal whooshing sound caused by turbulent blood flow.
-If your doctor suspects an atrial septal defect, you or your child will likely be referred to a doctor who specializes in disorders of the heart (cardiologist).
+If your doctor suspects an atrial septal defect, you or your child will likely be referred to a doctor trained in heart disorders (cardiologist).

 What you can do